-Company-specific description & strategy to realize opportunity
+Company-specific description

 Corbion has achieved its target to source 100% RSPO certified palm oil and primary oleochemicals by 2020 and we have already RSPO certified the majority of our emulsifier and functional ingredient product portfolio.
 This change allows us to offer our customers RSPO certified product as the default option, which we expect to increase customer loyalty and market share.